ai-collection/ai-collection/README.md

 #### Autopredict - Predict How Long Your Car Will Last
 [Visit](https://www.thataicollection.com/redirect/autopredict?utm_source=aicollection&utm_medium=github&utm_campaign=aicollection)

 AutoPredict is the first app that uses artificial intelligence to predict how long a car will last.
-By analysing over 100 million data points AutoPredict gives an accurate estimate of your car's life.
+By analysing over 100 million data points AutoPredict gives an accurate estimate of your car''s life.

 [More Information and Pricing](https://www.thataicollection.com/en/application/autopredict?utm_source=aicollection&utm_medium=github&utm_campaign=aicollection)